MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 - **acceptUnmatched   <boolean> (default: True)**

 The  **accept**  and  **reject**  options process regular expressions (regexp).
-The regexp is applied to the the notification message's URL for a match.
+The regexp is applied to the notification message's URL using Python's ``re.match``.

 If the notification message's URL of a file matches a **reject**  pattern, the notification message is acknowledged as consumed to the broker and skipped.